groupdocs-watermark/GroupDocs.Watermark-for-.NET/Docs/content/watermark/net/developer-guide/advanced-usage/adding-watermarks/add-watermarks-to-diagram-documents/_index.md

 description: ""
 keywords:
 productName: GroupDocs.Watermark for .NET
-hideChildren: False
+hideChildren: True
 ---
 ## Adding watermark to all pages of a particular type

 Using GroupDocs.Watermark, you can add watermark to all pages of a particular type in a document.
 It consists of following steps.

 1. Load the document
 2. Create and initialize watermark object
 3. Set watermark properties
 4. Add watermark by specifying page type using [PlacementType](https://apireference.groupdocs.com/net/watermark/groupdocs.watermark.options.diagram/diagramshapewatermarkoptions/properties/placementtype) of [DiagramShapeWatermarkOptions](https://apireference.groupdocs.com/net/watermark/groupdocs.watermark.options.diagram/diagramshapewatermarkoptions)
 5. Save the document

 Following code shows how to add watermark to a particular type of the pages.